 Welcome back to my blog!
-At first, I didn’t want to write anything related to the Coronavirus pandemic or anything similar, but with G letter for today’s challenge, I figured it might be good to talk about ways to stay productive during this whole mess.
+At first, I didn’t want to write anything related to the Coronavirus pandemic or anything similar, but with G letter for today’s challenge, I figured it might be good to talk about ways to stay productive during COVID-19 and this whole mess.

 I’ll take it that you’re not the essential worker since you have the time to read this.
 But if in any case, you are, I want to say a huge thank you for what you do.

 So what are some ways to remain productive during COVID-19 pandemic?